Frequently Asked Questions

 We at Talentville take the security of your Intellectual Property very seriously.
 In order to protect your work and prevent unauthorized access to your ideas and your screenplays, the following is a list of how we handle submissions and what you can do to ensure their safety.

-On-screen viewing only: For the most part (except as noted below), all screenplays must be viewed on a member's computer while connected to the internet, we do NOT use PDF or other downloads as almost every other screenwriting site does.
-We feel that this is the only way to allow you, the author and owner of the project, to retain some control over your work, and this was a central focus of the entire structure and layout of our site.
+On-screen viewing: For the most part (except as noted below), all screenplays must be viewed on a member's computer while connected to the internet.
+We do NOT on demand PDF downloads as other screenwriting sites do.
+We feel that this is the only way to allow you, the author and owner of the project, to retain control over your work, and this was a central focus of the entire structure and layout of our site.

 Viewing Controls: Talentville allows each member to specify one of several viewing restrictions in order to limit who can read each of their submissions.
 If a submission is restricted in any way, members who wish to access the entire script will have to request access from the author, putting the control in your hands, not ours.
 When you upload a script, you can specify one of three view settings for that specific script: Everyone, 10 Page Preview and By Request Only.
 In addition, you can have one view setting for writing members and a different setting for Industry members, whose memberships are all screened and approved by us before they can join.

-Download Controls: Screenplays in our Library may never be downloaded without your permission by other members.
+Download Controls: Screenplays in our Library may never be downloaded by other members without your permission.
 To facilitate your ability to allow trusted friends to download your work, Talentville has a built in request module where other Residents can ask you for permission for a one-time ability to download your script.
 Whether you allow it or not is completely up to you.

-Audit Trail: Finally, Talentville always keeps track of who has looked at each of your submissions, whether regular writing Residents or Industry Members.
-While you cannot yet view the details of this list, this capability is already in the works and will be added in the near future.
+Audit Trail: Finally, Talentville always keeps track of who has vierwed each of your submissions, whether regular writing Residents or Industry Members.
+While you cannot currently view the details of this list, we retain the list in case it is needed.

 Ultimately, if you want your script to be considered and potentially produced, someone is going to have to be able to read it, so no protection mechanism can completely prevent someone with bad intentions from seeing and copying your idea.
 However, we are committed to doing what we can to make sure your ideas remain your ideas.